tsfu/airlog/README.md

 There are 3 UI tabs for this app:
 - Globe view: Uses `CesiumJS` to visualize the routes of a user's past trips on 3D earth.
 - Log View: A table that holds all user input (display travel data and serve as data source).
+User can view, add, and edit trips.
 Use "Add Trip" to log a trip, or upload a JSON file to batch import trips.
+Use "Export Trips" to export trips to local file.
 - Stats: Get some fun rankings and aggregation from user's travel data.

 ### GlobeView